Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 #### Update:
-* Update attributes of the corresponding user account as configured in the connector mapping.
+* Update does not make changes, It's not required
 * Create new user account for each new unique (employeeId + contact sequence number) combination.
 * Delete  Remove account reference from Aref  -*See delete action* -